coopdanger/spad/spec/CONTRIBUTING.md

 ## Resolving Issues

-Consensus for the resolution of an issue can be established in a few different ways:

-* Through discussion on the mailing list.
-Once a resolution is found, it will be recorded in the issue.

-* Through discussion on the issues list.
-Once a resolution is found, it will be confirmed on the mailing list before consensus is declared.
+Consensus for the resolution of an issue can be established through discussion on the issues list.
+Once a resolution is found, the issue will be labeled as `editor-ready`.
+The editor will then write a pull request suggesting the specific changes to make to resolve the issue.
+Consensus to adopt the change will be judged on the mailing list.
+Once a pull request has consensus, the editor will merge it and close the issue.

-<<Add step here where editor writes a PR and there is strong indication of WG consensus at time of merge.
-And maybe delete bullet 1.>>

-Issues that have consensus will be labelled as `editor-ready`.
-After the editor has incorporated a resolution into the specification, the issue can be closed.

 ## Pull Requests